 To understand the origin and destination of moves, we use our proprietary home assignment algorithm and historical data in a machine learning model.

 On a weekly basis, for each device, we aggregate time spent in a given Uber H3 hexagon.
 Then, looking back over an eight-week observation window, we estimate which hexagon most likely contains the home of the device based on several criteria that are evaluated during this observation period.

 Our historical GPS data (years and terabytes), together with the home assignments, contains information about home moves that we use to train a robust ML model to estimate the flow probabilities between all origins and destinations of moves.

 Assigning demographics to moves

-We use census data to understand the makeup of different neighborhoods including the age and income profiles.
+We use US Census ACS data to understand the makeup of different neighborhoods including the age and income profiles.
 All the moves from specific origins are tagged with these demographics and the median income and age of moves are added to the Area Migration table.

 Mapping between geographics

 Not all geographic boundary systems are compatible with each other.
 Our interpolation system based on H3 hexagons helps us to transform between geometries without loss of precision.

 Some geographies, such as the geographic units used by the US Census Bureau, are very easy to work with due to their standardized format, and can be easily aggregated from more granular to less granular: Tract < County < MSA < State.